Schedule A Consultation!

 Structure of Veins

-Veins are specifically made for their function.
-Its walls are made up of three layers – intima, media, and adventitia.
+Vein walls consist of three layers – intima, media, and adventitia.

-Now that we understand how veins function, let’s talk about what happens in our body to cause varicose veins.
+Now that we understand the basics, let’s learn more about what causes issues in our veins.

 Risk Factors for Varicose Veins